kurisubrooks/term/README.md

 # Term
 Highly experimental webkit-based terminal

-**Note!!** This will only work on Windows if you have WSL/Bash installed.
+**Note!!** This will works on Windows only if you have WSL/Bash installed.

 ### Installation
 ```bash